tdimnet/tdimnet/README.md

 ## About Me

-- My name is Tom, I'm French, and I live in Paris.
+- My name is Thomas (call me Tom), I'm French, and I live in Paris.
-- I work as a Software Engineer and an Computer Science Teacher.
+- I work as a Software Engineer and a Computer Science Teacher.
 - My main programming languages are JavaScript/TypeScript, Python, And Php.
 - I use and love Vim.